ati-n/qr-code-scanner/README.md

 # qr-code-scanner
-Simple QR Code Scanner with Python &amp; OpenCV
+Simple QR Code Scanner with Python & OpenCV

++ 📸 Press `q` to take a photo!